Ride Concepts Traverse - Women's Review

 One of the highlights of the Traverse is the large cleat opening area, which measures 1 7/16", making it the largest out of all the shoes we tested by 1/16".
 This large opening makes clipping and in out a breeze.
 During testing, we wore the Traverse on our right foot and another shoe on the left and found it easier to clip and in and out of our pedals with the Traverse.
 The large cleat opening also allows the rider to set the cleat in their ideal position, which our testers appreciate as they prefer to have their cleat set back.
 Of course, we understand that not everyone has this same preference, and with 1 7/16" of adjustment, we feel most riders will be able to achieve their ideal cleat placement.

-Having this fore/aft adjustment allows us to comfortably stand, push and pull on the pedals while maintaining a centered and balanced position on the pedals, something which we can not easily achieve with the some of the more cross-country orientated shoes which place us into more of a toe down position.
+Having this fore/aft adjustment allows us to comfortably stand, push and pull on the pedals while maintaining a centered and balanced position on the pedals, something which we can not easily achieve with some of the more cross-country oriented shoes which place us into more of a toe down position.
 Having our cleat in our ideal location also allows us to drop our heels more on descents, as the cleat is not as far forward onto our forefoot.

 Our testers especially appreciate the shock-absorbing properties of the EVA foam footbed and D30 High Impact Insole on drops and jumps, as landings can send lots of shock into your feet.
 Of all the shoes we tested, only one other shoe performs similarly in this regard.
 The stability and control of the large cleat opening paired with the exceptional shock-absorbing properties of the footbed and insole make the Traverse one of our top performers in the Stability and Control Category and the top choice for technical trail riding.